 Responding to these challenges, the Science Granting Councils Initiative in Sub-Saharan Africa (SGCI) is focused on strengthening the capacities of science granting councils in order to support research and evidence-based policies that will contribute to economic and social development in Sub-Saharan Africa.

-The five-year, CA$13.9M initiative is jointly funded by the United Kingdom’s Department for International Development (DFID), Canada’s International Development Research Centre (IDRC), and South Africa’s National Research Foundation (NRF).
+The five-year, CA$13.9M initiative is jointly funded by the United Kingdom’s Foreign, Commonwealth & Development Office (FCDO), Canada’s International Development Research Centre (IDRC), and South Africa’s National Research Foundation (NRF).

 The Science Granting Council Initiative in Sub-Saharan Africa will promote effective science granting councils that will strengthen national science systems and lead to nationally led research that contributes to development in Sub-Saharan Africa.